damtur/management/README.md

 questions please don't hesitate to let me know.
 You can ask me anything and I really enjoy when you do.
 If you have any problem please don't assume I know that.
 Tell me so we can be on the same page.

 ## What you can expect from me
 I will ask questions.
 A lot.
+Those questions will be challenging at times ... even uncomfortable, but I hope in a good way!
 I assume that you know what you are doing and I'm here to shine the light into the right direction not to lead you by the hand.

 You can expect weekly 1 on 1 from me.
 During meetings, we will discuss your short and mid-term progress.
 From time to time we will also discuss your long-term goals.
 Those meetings are important to me and I'll make sure they will happen.